arinWald/KaChowEngine/docs/index.md

 ### Extra funcionalities

-- Sound options: Volume, mute and pitch.
+- Sound options: Volume adn activate/desactivate components.
 This options control the audio so you don’t have to do it via code, volume ranges from 0 to 100.
-Pitch ranges from -2400 to 2400 and mute just mutes the volume (Mute option does not pause the music!).

 ## Video demo